azanin/solid/PITCHME.md

 +++

 ### Problem: Given a Worker interface and a Person subtype, add a Robot worker
-Hint => Have you ever seen a robot which eats?
+Hint: have you ever seen an eating robot?

 ---